 This is a charge card, not a credit card, meaning you’re expected to pay your bill in full each month.
 The exception is if you are offered the Pay Over Time feature, which lets you carry a balance on select purchases, but the APR you are assigned may be hefty.
 Also note, the Pay Over Time feature is available by invitation only, and you’ll have an assigned limit.

 You’ll get 75,000 Membership Rewards points for spending $20,000 in the first three months (50,000 points for the first $10,000, and an additional 25,000 points if you spend another $10,000).
 The Balance’s latest analysis of redemption values found Membership Reward points to be worth an average 1.19 cents, so the two bonuses together have an estimated value of almost $900.

 As flexible travel business cards go, this is a decent offer, though some cards won’t require you to spend as much and don’t charge as high an annual fee, if any.
-If your business spends at least $6,666 a month, it may come down to how much you value traveling in comfort and benefits like WeWork access.
+If your business spends at least $6,666 a month, it may come down to how much you value traveling in comfort and other benefits.
 (And keep in mind you’ll be paying $300 a year for any employees with the card.)

 If you don’t mind sticking with a particular airline, a co-branded business airline card might offer better value for you.
 Some come with sign-up bonuses worth hundreds of dollars more, our points valuation research shows.

 Earning Points & Rewards